TheTravelingDemon/Parleyhall/README.md

 - Be respectful.
 We expect basic courtesy.
 No harassment, no doxxing.
 No extremism.
 No incitement.
 No promoting violence, supremacy, or dehumanization of any group based on race or gender.

-- Stay constructive, as this is a place for discussion even when debating sensitive issues.
--